Nathanana/Terminal/README.md

 - Must be on Windows for the Windows Multimedia library and Windows API
 - Cursor is visible

+## Lessons

+- Learned the A* algorithm and how to implement it, in this fairly simple case
+- Crafted a lot of helper functions, greatly helping to minimize the amount of code I actually had to write (I initially printed words "pixel" by "pixel" before I got sick of it)
+- Learned about raycasting

 ## License

 This project is licensed under the MIT License.